flatlandchurch/mentorship-flatland-church/content/lessons/the-trinity.md

 ([Genesis 11:7](https://www.biblegateway.com/passage/?search=Genesis%2011:7&version=NIV); [Psalm 8](https://www.biblegateway.com/passage/?search=Psalm%208&version=NIV); [John 1:1-2](https://www.biblegateway.com/passage/?search=John%201:1-2&version=NIV); [1 John 5:8](https://www.biblegateway.com/passage/?search=1%20John%205:8&version=NIV))

-## May we pray to individual or all Persons of the Trinity?
+## How ought we to pray??

 Yes.
 We worship God in Trinity and Trinity in Unity, therefore we may direct our prayer and worship to each and/or all Persons of the Trinity.

 ([2 Corinthians 13:14](https://www.biblegateway.com/passage/?search=2%20Corinthians%2013:14&version=NIV))

-## What does the Trinity teach us about God?
+## What does the Trinity reveal about God?

 In the doctrine of the Trinity I learn deeply the nature of the God we worship.
 In Scripture, we find blessings in the names of each person of the Trinity, and we find the Trinitarian formula as the proper means by which people are baptized.
 But more than blessings, prayers, and baptism, the Trinity introduces the idea of a divine community of love, of which we as humans are images.
 We learn how to intimately love and be loved in the way that God in Trinity loves.